 No. 10 Kentucky rolls past Morehead State 81-45 in opener

-Starting with more roster turnover than usual with 10 new faces, including seven highly-regarded freshmen and two transfers, the young Wildcats were surprisingly solid in their first real action together.
+Starting with more roster turnover than usual with 10 new faces, including seven freshmen and three transfers, the Wildcats were surprisingly solid in their first real action together.
 They never trailed and steadily built a double-digit lead that reached 34 points with about five minutes left.

 The Wildcats shot 56% and outrebounded the Eagles 37-25.